Manu-sh/cuda-mandelbrot/README.md

-### Cuda Mandelbrot
+### Cuda Mandelbrot 🔀
+###### how to use cuda acceleration to compute mandelbrot set

-The code is written for my 4070s so there is no warranty will work on others gpus it probably will work on every rtx 4000, i will take a look 4 portability more later
+The code is written for my ___rtx 4070s___ so there is no guarantee it will work on others gpus but it probably will work on every rtx 4000, i will take a closer look at portability in the future

 https://en.wikipedia.org/wiki/Netpbm